WinterSolid/Kotlin_brushup/README.md

 - `something++` ,  `something--`  = increment/decriment (After)
 ### Kclass
 - `::class` Gets the KClass instance of the specified object or class.
+- In Kotlin, KClass is part of Kotlin's reflection API.
+- It represents a class in the Kotlin type system.
+-  and it provides methods to access information about the class, such as its:
+   - properties
+   - functions
+   - constructors
+   - annotations.